el-huilo/ML-hackathons/ScienceDataLab24/README.md

 The solution is implemented in a single Jupyter notebook (`0try.ipynb`) with the following sections:

-1. **Dependencies Installation** - Installs required packages (scikit-learn, pandas, matplotlib, numpy)
+1. **Dependencies Installation** - Installs required packages
 2. **Data Loading** - Reads and preprocesses training and test data
-3. **Feature Engineering** - Calculates 13 vegetation indices and creates combined features
+3. **Feature Engineering** - Calculates vegetation indices and creates combined features
 4. **Model Pipeline** - Defines the preprocessing and stacking classifier pipeline
 5. **Training** - Trains the model on the complete training dataset
 6. **Prediction** - Generates predictions for test data and saves to CSV